jmrr/phd_thesis/Viva/preparation.md

 orientation of local image structures.
 They're also particularly appropriate for texture representation and discrimination.
 Corridors in indoor spaces are extremely ambiguous thus we need to maximise texture and structure discrimination.
-Finally, and linking this descriptors with the work of Chapter 5, The filters are convolved with the signal, resulting in a so-called Gabor space.
-This process is closely related to processes in the primary visual cortex.[Jones and Palmer](http://www.neuro-it.net/pdf_dateien/summer_2004/Jones%201987.pdf) showed that the real part of the complex Gabor function is a good fit to the receptive field weight functions found in simple cells in a cat's striate cortex.
+Finally, and linking these descriptors with the work of Chapter 5, The filters are convolved with the signal, resulting in a so-called Gabor space.
+This process is closely related to processes in the primary visual cortex.
+[Jones and Palmer](http://www.neuro-it.net/pdf_dateien/summer_2004/Jones%201987.pdf) showed that the imaginary part (odd-symmetric) of the complex Gabor function is a good fit to the receptive field weight functions found in simple cells in a cat's striate cortex.

   * Computation: